 You activate Power Mode by clicking the Power Mode button on the toolbar .

 To use Power Mode, you need to define the application for your test.
 This is the application that you will be testing.
 By defining an application for your test, Sprinter is able to learn the objects and screens in your application in order to work with the Power Mode features described above.

 When you define an application for your test, Sprinter associates all your Power Mode configurations with that application.
 That means that whenever you run a test in Power Mode and select an application for your test, all the

-You select the Application node in the Power Mode group to display the Application pane and define the application for your test.
+You click the Setting button adjacent tot the Power Mode button to display the Application dialog box and define the application for your test.

 The travel agency application you will be testing is currently running on your computer, so you click Quick Add, select you application from the list and Sprinter automatically defines the application for you.